mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 | component | Dispatching Actions | `this.$store.dispatch` | ``this.$store.dispatch(`${ inStore }/find`, { type: row.type, id: row.id })``
 | component | Access getters | `this.$store.getters` | `this.$store.getters['rancher/byId'](NORMAN.PRINCIPAL, this.value)`

-> Prefixing a property in a model with `$`, as per `model` rows above, results in calling properties on the store object directly.
+ Note that within the model 'this' refers to the Vuex instance; within a component 'this' refers to the Vue instance.
+Prefixing a property in a model with `$`, as per `model` rows above, results in calling properties on the store object directly.
 For further details on resources, proxy's and types see further below in this doc.

 > Troubleshooting: Fetching the name of a resource type
 >